loteoo/hyperapp-starter/README.md

 Or use a [.zip download](https://github.com/loteoo/hyperapp-boilerplate/archive/master.zip)

-## Overview
+## Features
 - Uses [Parcel](https://parceljs.org/) for compilation, dev server and hot module reloading.
 (It's  blazing fast, easy to use and reliable)
+- Works offline out of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers and precache application files
+- Sane CSS defaults and reset with [sanitize.css](https://csstools.github.io/sanitize.css/)
+- Uses the [Standard](https://standardjs.com/) JavaScript style guide with eslint
+- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go with automatic import of the `h` function (say goodbye to that `h` import!)
 - [Hygen](https://www.hygen.io/) code generators are included for common use cases.
 (More to come!)
-- Works offline out of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers and precache application files
 - PWA/SPA ready with a default web app manifest
-- Sane CSS defaults and reset with [sanitize.css](https://csstools.github.io/sanitize.css/)
-- Uses the [Standard](https://standardjs.com/) JavaScript style guide with eslint
-- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go with automatic import of the `h` function
 - All of the ES6-7-8-9 goodies ready to use thanks to Parcel.